omeatai/AWS-LABS-IFEANYI/README.md

     - **Action:** `Block`
 - [ ] Click **Create web ACL**.

-## **Task 8: Testing the Working of the WAF**
+## **Task 10: Testing the Working of the WAF**
-- [ ] Attempt to access ALB DNS name in a browser.
+- [ ] Attempt to access ALB DNS name using Curl from Bastion Host.
 - [ ] Expect a **403 Forbidden error** showing WAF is functioning.

 ## **Task 9: Unblocking the IP**
 - [ ] Navigate to **WAF & Shield** → **IP Sets** → `MyIPset`.
 - [ ] Delete your public IP from the set.
 - [ ] Wait, and then retry accessing the ALB DNS name.
-- [ ] Confirm access is again available from web servers.
+- [ ] Confirm access is again available from Bastion Host.

 ## **Conclusion**

-✅ Successfully blocked and managed web traffic using AWS WAF! 🎉
+✅ Successfully blocked and managed web traffic using AWS WAF and Security Group! 🎉

 </details>